Design Your Education

 - Areas of practice

-To plan a personalized curriculum plan, reach out to our Interim Academic Advisor Jane Heymann.
+To plan a personalized curriculum plan, reach out to our Academic Advisor Angela Nash.

 Part-time students must complete the first-year curriculum within two years of entering and must complete the course work required for the J.D. degree within six years.
 First-year courses generally require you to be on campus four or five times per week and some are offered in the late afternoon or early evening.

 Part-time students wishing to take courses only in the late afternoon or early evening should note that one-half of the first-year program courses are generally offered later in the day in alternate years, thus making it easier to complete the first-year program within the requisite two years.

 For more information about going part-time, see:

 1L students gain intensive legal research and writing experience in their first year at UW Law School, while upper-level students build on that foundation with advanced courses.